 User names, passwords, and user group names registered in the operating system must be the same on each node.
-If the Systemwalker authentication repository is used, the connection destination Systemwalker authentication repository must be the same on each node.

 2.9.3 Standardizing Systemwalker Operation Manager environment definitions

 Of all the information managed by Systemwalker Operation Manager, the following information is standardized at each node.